-Moreover, random circuits is currently applied to the study of the convergence rate of the near-term variational algorithms through \emph{quantum neural tangent kernel} (QNTK) \cite{Liu2022QNTK,Liu2023QNTK}.
+Moreover, random circuits are currently applied to the study of the convergence rate of the near-term variational algorithms through \emph{quantum neural tangent kernel} (QNTK) \cite{Liu2022QNTK,Liu2023QNTK}.
 In variational quantum algorithms and quantum machine learning, QNTK indicates the theoretical predictions of the convergence efficiency during the gradient descent process for given variational circuits.
-For a wide array of problems, especially for the applications in physics, designing a variational ansatz that respects the underlying symmetry is crucial because it not only reflects well the physical properties but is observed to significantly improve the convergence speed as well as requiring much fewer parameters \cite{sauvage2022building, Zheng2021SpeedingUL}.
+For a wide array of problems, especially for applications in physics, designing a variational ansatz that respects the underlying symmetry is crucial because it not only reflects the physical properties but is also observed to significantly improve the convergence speed and require much fewer parameters \cite{sauvage2022building, Zheng2021SpeedingUL}.
 It is speculated that the superior performance of symmetric-adaptive variational algorithms likely stemmed from the reduced effect of the barren plateau from its reduced effective dimension of the dynamical Lie algebra.
 For this reason, a recent subfield called geometric quantum machine learning has emerged \cite{ragone2022representation, nguyen2022theory}, and it is of practical interest to study the convergence theory of near-time quantum variational algorithms that respect the underlying symmetry.
 To this end, we derive an overparametrization threshold for the existence of exponential convergence whose parameters scale with the dimension of a particular charge sector decomposed from the entire Hilbert space in which the information is encoded under SU$(d)$ symmetry and, more generally, under any continuous symmetry generated by Lie algebra or discrete cases like permutation symmetry.
-This result generalizes many previous studies on the theoretical convergence study on permutation invariant ansatz to general $S_n$ and continuous symmetry.
+This result generalizes many previous studies on the theoretical convergence on permutation invariant ansatz to general symmetries.